slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### How to judge ideas?

+> *"If everyone thinks it’s a good idea, you already missed the opportunity."
+-- x@alexhormozi*

 Ask peers.
 Managers will regret more a false positive than a false negative.

 However the right idea not executed is worth nothing and a mediocre one well executed can be worth much.
 So focus on transforming yourself into the kind of person who can bring them to life.